- Ongoing Expedition

-- Manaslu, Nepal
+- Dhaulagiri, Nepal

-- August 27 - October 10, 2015 (45 days)
+- August 31 - October 14, 2016 (45 days)

-- Everest, Nepal
+- Cholatse, Nepal

-- Lhotse, Nepal
+- Makalu, Nepal

-- April 1 - May 30, 2016 (60 days)
+- April - May, 2017 (45 days)

-All our expedition leaders are all professional climbers and have reached the summits of the mountains that they lead the expeditions to, some numerous times.
+All our expedition leaders are professional climbers and have reached the summits of the mountains that they lead the expeditions to, some numerous times.
 They climb year round worldwide and have the experience needed to make the expedition successful and safe.
 All of our leaders have extensive experience in the effects and medical treatment of high altitude ailments.

 We do not advertise the lowest price for our respective expeditions to form a team of twenty or more climbers for profitability.
 We prefer to keep our expeditions to a maximum team size of eight climbers plus leaders as we feel a smaller expedition allows for a more personal experience on the mountain.
-The quality of our food and services at base camp is considered one of the premier operations in the Himalayas and better than most of the high cost expeditions.
+The quality of our food and services at our respective base camps is considered one of the premier operations in the Himalayas and better than most of the high cost expeditions.
 Not having several western guides means that our expeditions are more affordable than most for qualified climbers.
 We only run professional expeditions and our focus is on safety and quality rather than the quantity of climbers joining our expeditions.

 The equipment used at base camp and high altitude camps, is of the highest quality and replaced on a regular basis for safety.
-We only use the finest high altitude tents available, made by Mountain Hardwear, to withstand the extreme weather conditions that are encountered in the high mountains.
+We only use the finest high altitude tents available, made by Black Diamond and Mountain Hardwear, to withstand the extreme weather conditions that are encountered in the high mountains.

 The Summit Oxygen system we use on our 8,000-meter expeditions is now considered the premier supplementary oxygen system for mountaineering.
 It has significantly increased climbers performance through it's delivery technology and the rugged design guarantees consistent oxygen supply without issues up high, when it matters.
 Both our team members and Sherpas use this system as there is no better mask on the market.